10 min read

 The marketing team at a mid-sized logistics company needed a customer complaint tracking system.
 Their IT department quoted six months and $50,000 for custom development.
 Instead, they built a working solution in two days using Airtable and Zapier for under $100 monthly.
-Six months later, when the system needed to handle 10,000+ complaints monthly and integrate with their ERP system, those same no-code tools became the bottleneck that nearly impacted their customer service operations.
+Six months later, when the system needed to handle 10,000+ complaints monthly and integrate with their ERP system, those same no-code tools became the bottleneck that nearly crippled their customer service operations.

 Understanding the Technical Divide